Demographic history of Palestine (region): British Mandate period, 1919–1948

 Yehoshua Porath believes that the notion of "large-scale immigration of Arabs from the neighboring countries" is a myth "proposed by Zionist writers".
 He writes:

 As all the research by historian Fares Abdul Rahim and geographers of modern Palestine shows, the Arab population began to grow again in the middle of the nineteenth century.
 That growth resulted from a new factor: the demographic revolution.
 Until the 1850s there was no "natural" increase of the population, but this began to change when modern medical treatment was introduced and modern hospitals were established, both by the Ottoman authorities and by the foreign Christian missionaries.
 The number of births remained steady but infant mortality decreased.
 This was the main reason for Arab population growth. ...
 No one would doubt that some migrant workers came to Palestine from Syria and Trans-Jordan and remained there.
 But one has to add to this that there were migrations in the opposite direction as well.
 For example, a tradition developed in Hebron to go to study and work in Cairo, with the result that a permanent community of Hebronites had been living in Cairo since the fifteenth century.
 Trans-Jordan exported unskilled casual labor to Palestine; but before 1948 its civil service attracted a good many educated Palestinian Arabs who did not find work in Palestine itself.
 Demographically speaking, however, neither movement of population was significant in comparison to the decisive factor of natural increase.

-Daniel Pipes responded to Porath by granting that From Time Immemorial quoted carelessly, used statistics sloppily, and ignored inconvenient facts.
-Nonetheless, he explained that:Miss Peters's central thesis is that a substantial immigration of Arabs to Palestine took place during the first half of the twentieth century.
-She supports this argument with an array of demographic statistics and contemporary accounts, the bulk of which have not been questioned by any reviewer, including Porath.Porath replied with an array of demographic data to support his position.
-He also wrote that Peters's demographic statistics were inexplicable: ...nowhere in her main text or in the methodological appendices (V and VI) did Mrs. Peters bother to explain to her readers how she managed to break down the Ottoman or Cuinet's figures into smaller units than subdistricts.
-As far as I know no figures for the units smaller than subdistricts (Nahia; the parallel of the French commune), covering the area of Ottoman Palestine, were ever published.
-Therefore I can't avoid the conclusion that Mrs. Peters's figures were, at best, based on guesswork and an extremely tendentious guesswork at that.